whymarrh/media-keys/readme.md

 2. Move the compiled file somewhere you won't loose it.
 3. You'll need some XML.
 [Get some here.](https://gist.github.com/whymarrh/4965481)
 4. Change the `/path/to/the/executable/file` to where your compiled server is.
+5. Move the modified plist file to `~/Library/LaunchDaemons/`.
-5. `sudo launchctl load -w /path/to/the/plist/file`.
+6. `launchctl load -w /path/to/the/plist/file`.
-6. `ps -e | grep [m]ediakeys` and you should see the process running.
+7. `ps -e | grep [m]ediakeys` and you should see the process running.
-7. All done.
+8. All done.
 The server will now run automagically on system start.

 Will other applications still have access to the media keys?
 ============================================================